- Visitor health insurance in Canada typically ranges from $50 to $400 per month, depending on factors like age, health status, and coverage level

-What is Canadian visitor insurance?
+What is visitor to Canada insurance?

 Why do visitors to Canada need health insurance?

-Visitor to Canada insurance is crucial because the Canadian healthcare system does not cover foreigners in the country.
+Visitor to Canada insurance is crucial because the Canadian provincial healthcare system does not cover foreigners in the country.
 Without coverage, emergency medical expenses can be extremely high for non-residents in Canada—a visit to a walk-in clinic can cost between $100 to $600, while emergency room visits or hospitalization can reach up to $6,000 per day.

 To avoid paying out of your own pocket for such expenses, having a visitor health insurance plan is essential.
 In fact, the Canadian government encourages tourists to get visitor health plans before coming to the country.